SnapView icon SnapView

 • Top Toolbar: Open, Prev/Next, View Mode Switch, Zoom, Info/Quick Check/Histogram Toggles, Selection Actions.

-• Center Canvas: Displays the current image.
+• Center Canvas: Displays the current image or supported video.

 • Mode-Specific Areas: